YouNow/younow.github.io/policy/en/rules.md

 Examples of content you cannot share on YouNow without permission from the copyright owners or other authorization include:

-- Showing movies, TV shows, or sports matches
+- Showing full movies, TV shows, or sports matches
 - Playing pirated games or on unauthorized private servers
 - Re-broadcasting other users’ content without written permission
 - Sharing third party content from other sites or copy-right protected work of others